 Translated by MATCHA_En

-The Sengoku Period is particularly popular with fans of history.
+The Warring States period (Sengoku jidai) in Japanese history is particularly well-known.
 It was an era of war and chaos.
 On the other hand, arts such as the Japanese tea ceremony were also born during this period.

 Written by MATCHA